ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

  * how often the transformation was actually performed.
 It MUST NOT touch the provided
  * value, i.e. it is allowed to create new values but not to modify existing values.
  * This would be an observable sideeffect.
+ *
+ * If you are reading this you most certainly do not want to implement this
+ * interface on your own but instead use the building blocks from the factory of
+ * the Refinery instead and stick them together like legos.
  */
 interface Transformation {
 	/**